A Quest for Knowledge: Introduction

 In a letter to Franklin D. Roosevelt, Vannevar \citet{Bush45} pleads with the president to preserve freedom of inquiry by federally funding basic research\textemdash the ``pacemaker of technological progress.''
 That letter paved the way for the creation of the National Science Foundation (NSF) in 1950.
 The NSF today, like the vast majority of governments and scientific institutions, cherishes scientific freedom and allows academic researchers to select research projects independently.

-With scientific freedom comes the responsibility for ``asking the right questions'' that Jonas Salk refers to in the epigraph.
+With scientific freedom comes the responsibility to select the right research questions.
 However, what are the right questions?
 Biologist and Nobel laureate Peter \citet{Medawar1967-MEDTAO-5} famously notes that ``research is surely the art of the soluble. \ldots Good scientists study the most important problems they think they can solve.''
 Finding the most important yet soluble question is nontrivial.
-One reason is that both importance and solubility depend on the current state of knowledge \citep[see, for example,][]{Iaria2018WW}.
+One reason is that both importance and solubility depend on the current state of knowledge.

-In this paper, we develop a microfounded model of knowledge creation through research.
-Our model captures (i) the role of existing knowledge in determining the benefits and cost of research, (ii) the spillovers a discovery creates on conjectures about similar questions, and (iii) the researcher's freedom to choose what question to study and how intensely to study it.
-We characterize the researcher's choices and address classical questions of science funding: Should we incentivize researchers to study questions far beyond the current knowledge frontier?
-Do such moonshots improve the evolution of knowledge?
-When and how should a budget-constrained funder incentivize innovative research?